php-ru/symfony-docs-ru/controller/error_pages.rst

     $ composer require twig

-In the :doc:`development environment </configuration/environments>`,
-Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you discover the root problem:
+In the :ref:`development environment <configuration-environments>`, Symfony catches all the exceptions and displays a special **exception page** with lots of debug information to help you discover the root problem: